 We cannot guarantee that you will be able to live with your requested roommate.
-If you mutually request a roommate, your selection time will be based on the later/worst of the two contract numbers.
-Mutually requesting a roommate does not guarantee that a room with two spaces will be available at the time you select housing.
-As a result, requesting someone as a roommate who has a significantly different contract number from you may limit the types of specific halls, room types and double vacancies available during your room selection window.
+If you mutually request a roommate, your hall/room assignment will be based on the later/worst of the two contract numbers.
+Mutually requesting a roommate does not guarantee that a room with two spaces will be available at the time your pair is assigned.

 What happens when roommates do not get along?